 If you pursue merely the money, you’ll feel even worse when you achieve your goal.
 In the end, you might have one million dollars, yes, but you might have a job which you’ll probably hate.

-The other scenario is this: We take some time to understand what kind of tasks truly motivate and inspire us.
-We devote our lives towards executing these tasks.
-Finally, we become an expert in the field we’ve chosen, have a meaningful life and if our job was good enough, we’ll most probably earn more than a million bucks.
+The alternative to the above is this: Take some time to understand what kind of tasks truly motivate and inspire you.
+Devote your life towards executing these tasks.
+Finally, you become an expert in the field you’ve chosen, you have a meaningful life and if the work you do is good enough, you’ll most probably earn more than a million bucks.

 Lesson #3: Take Care Of Yourself

 The way you look, on the outside, will influence the way you feel on the inside.
 This actually goes both ways.
 If you feel OK, this will reflect on your face, posture, smile and even inside your eyes.

 Taking care of yourself on the outside is really important if you want to boost your confidence.
 If you’re wearing old, ragged clothes, if you smell funny and your hair looks like the old hairstyle of the famous pop singer, the Weekend, then, don’t blame others for speaking crap behind your back or for avoiding you.
 “Dress to impress” is an exaggerated statement but I think you got the idea.